-To help us all get a better understanding of how car insurance rates are determined, I spoke with Daniel Oh, Pricing Director for Allstate Insurance Company of Canada.
-His team analyzes data and information, such as past claims and trends, to help make predictions on future claims activity and what we’ll need to collect in premiums to ensure all our customers are well protected.
+To help us all get a better understanding of how car insurance rates are determined, we spoke with Daniel Oh, Pricing Director for Allstate Canada.
+His team analyzes data and information, such as past claims and trends, to help make predictions on future claims activity and what Allstate will need to collect in payments to ensure all our customers are well protected.
 Here’s what we learned.

 The cost of car insurance depends on many factors, including the types of coverage you want included in your policy.
 We’d like to outline some of the most common factors that impact rates.
-Just keep in mind that this is a simplified breakdown meant to explain general trends and it might not apply to your specific situation.
+Just keep in mind that this is a simplified breakdown meant to explain general trends.
+It might not cover all factors specific to your situation.

-There are two main categories an insurer considers when calculating an auto insurance quote: the drivers insured to drive the vehicle, and the car itself.
+There are two main categories an insurance company considers when calculating an auto insurance quote: the drivers insured to drive the vehicle, and the car itself.

-Generally, the better the driver’s driving record, the lower the rates.
-Insurance companies will consider the record of each person in the household who is a driver of any car described by your policy, including the number of driver violations received, as well as the number of years he or she has been licensed and collision-free.
+Generally, the better a driver’s driving record, the lower the rates.
+Insurance companies will consider the record of each person in the household who is listed as a driver of any car covered by your policy, including the number of driver violations received, as well as the number of years they have been licensed and collision-free.
 Speeding tickets, impaired and distracted driving charges, and collisions will most likely result in higher rates.
-In fact, it can sometimes take up to 10 years for your record to be considered clean by insurers.
+In fact, it can sometimes take up to 10 years for a driver’s record to be considered clean by insurers.
 Driving safely; avoiding traffic violations and collisions can help keep your rates low.